The Cedars are located on New Road, North Walsham, within a few minutes walk to the east of Market Place and St Nicholas’ Church.

 Rent and service charges

-The quoted rent for the newly refurbished premises will be between £12 and £14 per square foot, depending on the space taken, with an additional service charge to cover the costs of any shared or common parts.
+The Council welcomes proposals from interested parties and would be open to consider both commercial and community uses.
 The level of service charge is yet to be determined but this will be a fair proportion of the annual costs of decorating, repairing and maintaining any common areas, car parking and landscaping.
 The council will retain responsibility for the structure of the premises and any external repair and decoration, the annual costs of which would be recovered via the service charge.

 The length and terms of any lease will be negotiated, and the council intend that a typical lease term would be 5 or 10 years.
 As indicated above, any new lease would be on an internal repairing basis with a service charge to cover the repairs and maintenance of the structure and external areas.

 Building insurance would be put in place by the council as landlord and recharged to the tenant.
 The tenant will be responsible for insuring all tenant’s fixtures and contents.

 The utilities supplied to the premises will be charged to the tenants either by separate metering or fair proportion depending upon the final technical specification that is finalised, or via the service charge if considered more prudent.

 A bin store will be allocated within the external area of the site.

 The premises are not currently listed for National Non-Domestic Rates (NNDR business rates) and will be re-valued and re-listed by the Valuation Office once any refurbishment is completed.
 The current threshold to claim Small Business Rate Relief is £12,000pa.
 This and further information can be sourced on the VOA website and is publicly available.
 View a summary valuation on the government website.